New Jersey Graves Act Weapons Offenses

 It is possible for a skilled criminal defense lawyer to get a waiver of the Graves Act penalties.
 In accordance with N.J.S.A.
 2C:43-6.2, a defendant may apply for a waiver of an otherwise mandatory minimum sentence imposed by the Graves Act.

-Contact a Netcong NJ Graves Act Weapons Defense Lawyer for a Free Consultation
+Contact a Netcong NJ Graves Act Gun Possession Lawyer for a Free Consultation

 If you find yourself in a situation where you or a loved one have been charged with a “Graves Act” offense, a conviction may result in a mandatory period of parole ineligibility.
 At the Tormey Law Firm, we understand the importance of attacking the State’s case and limiting your sentencing exposure to the greatest extent possible and you deserve the best legal representation possible.
 We are prepared to use our extensive experience and knowledge of the law to achieve the best possible result for you.
-We can help, contact the Tormey Law Firm toll free at 866-949-6948, or you can use the online contact form to schedule an appointment with an experienced New Jersey Graves Act lawyer.
+We can help: simply contact the Tormey Law Firm in Morristown toll free at 866-949-6948, or you can use the online contact form to schedule an appointment with an experienced New Jersey Graves Act lawyer.